 Why Doesn’t Python Have a Do While Loop?

-The language design emphasizes having clear, easy-to-understand syntax, and by omitting a do while loop, Python reduces complexity in its control flow structures.
+Python prioritizes having clear, easy-to-understand syntax.
+By omitting a do while loop, Python reduces complexity in its control flow structures.

-While it may feel limiting for those transitioning from languages that do have a do while loop, Python’s alternatives provide the same functionality in a way that aligns with its overall design principles of clarity and simplicity.
+Although some programmers transitioning from other languages might miss do while loops, Python’s alternatives align with its design principles of clarity and simplicity.

 How to Mimic a Do While Loop in Python